FarisAlisic/AI-Projects/SignLanguageDetector/README.txt

-still work in progress, soon to be finished
+code works but still work in progress, can be improved, soon to be finished,